Theodore Brinton Hetzel papers and graphics

 - Majority of material found within 1930 - 1987

 - Hetzel, Theodore Brinton, 1906-1990 (Person)

 Hetzel served on the Indian Committees of the American Friends Service Committee and Philadelphia Yearly Meeting.
 In 1955, the Indian Rights Association asked him to join its board of directors.
 In 1969, the Association appointed him its executive director and editor of its publication, Indian Truth.
 In 1971, he was named general secretary.
-Adopted by the Seneca indigenous group, he was given the Seneca name for “our friend.”
+Adopted by the Seneca Nation of Indians, he was given the Seneca name Ong Gwa Dao, meaning “our friend.”
 An avid photographer, Hetzel was contracted by Haverford College for a number of years.
 His photographs were also used for Friends’ periodicals and for projects with which he was affiliated.

 Hetzel was a member of Quaker organizations which worked with Native Americans, perhaps especially American Friends Service Committee.
 Among the projects with which he was connected was the Friends Kinzua Dam Project.
 In the 1950s, the U.S. Army Corps of Engineers planned a dam named Kinzua on the Allegheny which would flood nearly the entire Seneca reservation, but would protect the city of Pittsburgh.
 However, there was an alternative: by utilizing a naturally occurring glacier hole to create a reservoir, the Conewango dam would produce three times as much flood water at less cost than Kinzua.
 The Seneca asked that this alternative be investigated prior to final decision, though the Corps of Engineers was adamant.
 The Friends group worked to alleviate this situation.

 Information from internal evidence and the Dictionary of Quaker Biography.